 What’s Eating My Garden Leaves?

 So something is eating holes in plant leaves.
 What could it be?
 If big pieces of your leaves are missing, the culprit is a larger animal.
-Deer can eat at heights up to six feet, ripping the foliage away and leaving jagged edges on whatever is left.
+Deer can eat at heights up to 6 feet (2 m.), ripping the foliage away and leaving jagged edges on whatever is left.

 What to Do for Insects Eating Leaves